 6.4 Mean Bonus Pay Gap

-This has increased from last year’s gap which was -1.92%%.
-The reason for the change is that the overall average bonus payment made to males is higher than that of females.
-Males are paid on average £1,336 and females are paid on average £1,140.
+This has decreased from last year’s gap which was 14.68%.
+The reason for the change is that the overall average bonus payment made to females is higher than that of males.
+Males are paid on average £717, and females are paid on average £752.

 6.5 Median Bonus Pay Gap

-This has changed significantly from last year’s figure which was -30.75%.
-The bonus gap between males and females has reduced significantly and can be attributed to the fact that more females received a payment and that the value of more of these payments has equalised, although there are still some differences at the higher and lower ends of the payment values.
+This has changed significantly from last year’s figure which was 0.53%.
+The bonus gap between males and females has increased significantly and can be attributed to the fact that more females (75 compared to 25 males) received a payment however the value of the payments received is lower.

 6.6 Bonus Proportions